 David Vance National Media Strategist Ph: o: 202.736.5712 c: 240.605.8600 firstname.lastname@example.org

 A well-funded, highly coordinated national effort is underway to call a constitutional convention, under Article V of the U.S. Constitution, for the first time in history.
 The result of such a convention could be a complete overhaul of the Constitution and supporters of the convention are dangerously close to succeeding.
-With special interest groups gaining more momentum, conservative advocates are just seven states short of reaching the constitutionally-required 34-state goal.
+With special interest groups gaining more momentum, conservative advocates are just six states short of reaching the constitutionally-required 34-state goal.
 They are targeting Republican-controlled legislatures in 2018 and are within striking distance.

 The unknowns surrounding a constitutional convention pose an unacceptable risk, particularly in the current polarized political climate.
 Given how close calling a new convention is, it’s time to spotlight that risk and sound an alarm for the preservation of our nation’s charter.